-Applicants will need to meet the standard minimum requirements for graduate study in Cambridge, including achievement of a UK2.i honours degree or equivalent.
+Applicants will need to meet the standard minimum requirements for graduate study in Cambridge, including achievement of a good UK2.i honours degree or equivalent.

 If your degree is not from the UK, please check International Qualifications to find the equivalent in your country